immersive-arts/Sparck2_Documentation/docs/reference/sparck_node.md

 ### Properties
 All the properties visible can be edited and changed by the user.
 All the properties are stored when the project is saved.
-Some nodes have additional windows that can pop up then a button is selected to give specific configuration possibilities(i.e. [Beamer] or [MeshWarp]).
+Some nodes have additional windows that can pop up then a button is selected to give specific configuration possibilities(i.e. [Beamer]{ data-preview }  or [MeshWarp]{ data-preview }).
 Some nodes open the Edit Window automatically if the node needs editing through this form of interaction.

 #### Property Paths

 Each property can be addressed via its property path.
 This is usefull when there is need to control the Node through a script, via max messages or from a different process via OSC.
 The tooltips gives the Path.
 It is also possible to use the [Introspection](sparck_core.md#core-toolbar) function to query each available node for all it properties, their paths and the current values.

-Lets assume you have a [Grid] Node and you want to change its local posX value.
+Lets assume you have a [Grid]{ data-preview } Node and you want to change its local posX value.
 The (absolute) property-path the Introspection tool would give is:

 ![Introspection](../assets/images/core/Introspection.png)